Month 2, Day 6, Saturday 10:00 a.m.

 He dropped the spell, smiling down at the spell array.
 “I cannot even model what I know of you to find someone that matches my hypothetical construct.
 I thought for sure that one would work.
 I suppose it is best not to push it.
 Divination is dangerous, even for someone like myself.
 Secrets do not enjoy being cracked open,” he added with wry amusement.
 “They struggle.”

-That kind of spellcasting was beyond her, both in power and in theory, but Sebastien wondered silently if perhaps that kind of trick couldn’t work because he didn’t actually know her, and thus the parameters of his hypothetical construct were all wrong.
+That kind of spellcasting was beyond her, both in power and in theory, but Sebastien wondered if perhaps that kind of trick couldn’t work because he didn’t actually understand her, and thus the parameters of his hypothetical construct were all wrong.

 Sebastien nodded silently.
 ‘It’s actually kind of funny that he’s so bad at comforting others.’